Arrange a call with our expert mortgage team

 Have you found the ideal Buy to Let property?
 Perhaps you’ve inherited a property that you don’t want to sell?
 A Buy to Let mortgage is a way of taking out a loan for a property that you own, but don’t live in.

 If you’re new to the process or unsure whether you’ll be accepted, arrange an appointment to speak with us in person.
 We review each application individually.
-And, as a Sole Trader or Partnership with 3 or less properties, you’ll love our customer focused service, where a real person is on hand to offer the advice you need, when you need it.
+As a Sole Trader or Partnership with 3 or less mortgaged Buy to Lets/Holiday let properties, you’ll love our customer focused service, where a real person is on hand to offer the advice you need, when you need it.

 Next steps